stat545ubc-2024/assignment-b1-mbeletsky/assignment-b1-mbeletsky.md

 I’ve included “datateachr” so that we have access to the “vancouver_trees” dataset I’ll be using as an example.
 We’ll be using “tidyverse” to take advantage of the “dplyr” package.
-I’ve loaded “testthat” for the tests we’re going to run later on the package created in this assignment.
+I’ve loaded “testthat” for the tests we’re going to run later on the function created in this assignment.

 # Exercises 1 and 2: Make and Document a Function